Chengcheng-Xiao/WanOCC/README.md

 ## Command line option
 See all option by `wanocc.py -h`

 - seed_name, seed name for all files.
-Default = "wannier90"
+Default = "wannier90".
 - dis, disentanglement used?
-Default = False
+Default = False.
+Choose from: True/False
-- spin, spin polarized calculation?
-Default = False
+- spin, which spin channel to calculate?
+Default = unpolarized.
+Choose from: up/down/unpolarized
-- bnd_exc, number of bands to exclude.
-Default = 0
+- bnd_exc, which bands to exclude.
+Default = 'empty'

 ## Usage